DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 **OLED I2C Header** - This is primarily designed for an OLED display, but can also be used as a female header for any OLED device that has male pins or for use with Dupont jumper wires.
 IMPORTANT: Many .96", 1.3" OLED displays, and some others will connect directly to the pins.
 However, there is no standard for pin order.
 Make absolutely sure that if you connect a display directly to the header that its pins are in the correct order.

-**I2C x 2 Header** - This is a dual male pin I2C header with 2 I2C bus connectors one above the other.
+**Dual I2C Header** - This is a dual male pin I2C header with 2 I2C bus connectors one above the other.
 They are wired together on the same I2C bus as the QWiic connector and OLED I2C Header.
 IMPORTANT: Note that the pin order on these two rows are different from the OLED header, pay attention to the pin order when using Dupont female wires.
 The EX-CSB1 is a 3.3V device, so all the I2C connectors supply 3.3V.
 When using 5V boards like the Arduino Mega, the OLED header and the I2C headers supply 5V (the Qwiic connector always supplies 3.3V no matter what microcontroller you are using).
 Keep that in mind if you are upgrading from a DIY Arduino Command Station to a 3.3V device ike the EX-CSB1 and are connecting I2C devices.

-**USB-C Power/Data Connector** - The USB connector can supply 5V DC from a computer or any 500mA or larger power supply.
-The 5V is converted through a regulator to the 3.3V that runs the circuitry on the board.
-In this way you can connect your EX-CSB1 to a computer and update your software version or test EXRAIL scripts that run your accessories.
-However, without another power supply, you cannot supply power to the rails to run trains.
-You can connect your 12V DC to 25V DC track Power supply to the
+**Reset Button** - Pressing reset button does a soft reset of the command station.
+This means that if the Command Station gets into an unexpected state, you can reset the EX-CSB1.
+The software, EXRAIL Scripts, and any other settings are maintained.
+Boards stacked on top of the EX-CSB1 may not be reset.
+This is different from a restart which requires unplugging all power from the EX-CSB1.
+A restar will make sure everything, including boards stacked on the EX-CSB1 are reset.

+**ESP32 Microcontroller / WiFi / WiFi Antenna** - One microcontroller controls everything on the EX-CSB1.
+It runs the |EX-CS| software, any mySetup.h file instructions, any myAutomation.h scripts, and the WiFi connection to throttles.
+Be careful in your setup to A. Protect the antenna from being damaged from contact with anything and B. Keep anything at least 2cm (.75") from the antenna and do not allow any metallic objects to be near or surrounding the antenna.

+**WiFi / User LED** - When WiFi is enabled, this LED will light.
+It is under software control in the EX-CommandStation software, so the LED can be repurposed to provide any function a user might want.

 Powering the EX-CSB1